Dosage form: tablet, multilayer, extended release

 The pharmacokinetics of Zileuton immediate-release tablets were compared between subjects with mild and moderate chronic hepatic insufficiency.
 The mean apparent plasma clearance of total Zileuton in subjects with hepatic impairment was approximately half the value of the healthy subjects.
 The percent binding of Zileuton to plasma proteins after multiple dosing was significantly reduced in patients with moderate hepatic impairment.
-Zileuton Extended-Release Tablets is contraindicated in patients with active liver disease or persistent ALT elevations ≥3xULN [see Warnings and Precautions (5)].
+Zileuton extended-release tablets are contraindicated in patients with active liver disease or persistent ALT elevations ≥3×ULN [see Warnings and Precautions (5)].

 The pharmacokinetics of Zileuton immediate-release tablets were investigated in healthy elderly subjects (ages 65 to 81 years, 9 males, 9 females) and healthy young subjects (ages 20 to 40 years, 5 males, 4 females) after single and multiple oral doses of 600 mg Zileuton every 6 hours.
 Zileuton pharmacokinetics were similar in healthy elderly subjects (≥65 years) compared to healthy younger adults (20 to 40 years).

-In 2-year carcinogenicity studies, increases in the incidence of liver, kidney, and vascular tumors in female mice and a trend toward an increase in the incidence of liver tumors in male mice were observed at 450 mg/kg/day (providing approximately 5 times [females] or 8 times [males] the systemic exposure [AUC=64 mg·hr/mL] achieved at the maximum recommended human daily oral dose).
-No increase in the incidence of tumors was observed at 150 mg/kg/day (providing approximately 2-3 times the systemic exposure [AUC] achieved at the maximum recommended human daily oral dose).
-In rats, an increase in the incidence of kidney tumors was observed in both sexes at 170 mg/kg/day (providing approximately 8 times [males] or 16 times [females] the systemic exposure [AUC] achieved at the maximum recommended human daily oral dose).
-No increased incidence of kidney tumors was seen at 80 mg/kg/day (providing approximately 4 times [males] or 7 times [females] the systemic exposure [AUC] achieved at the maximum recommended human daily oral dose).
+In 2-year carcinogenicity studies, increases in the incidence of liver, kidney, and vascular tumors in female mice and a trend toward an increase in the incidence of liver tumors in male mice were observed at 450 mg/kg/day (providing approximately 5 times [females] or 8 times [males] the systemic exposure [AUC=64 µg·hr/mL] achieved at the MRHD).
+No increase in the incidence of tumors was observed at 150 mg/kg/day (providing approximately 2-3 times the systemic exposure [AUC] achieved at the MRHD).
+In rats, an increase in the incidence of kidney tumors was observed in both sexes at 170 mg/kg/day (providing approximately 8 times [males] or 16 times [females] the systemic exposure [AUC] achieved at the MRHD).
+No increased incidence of kidney tumors was seen at 80 mg/kg/day (providing approximately 4 times [males] or 7 times [females] the systemic exposure [AUC] achieved at the MRHD).
 Although a dose-related increased incidence of benign Leydig cell tumors was observed, Leydig cell tumorigenesis was prevented by supplementing male rats with testosterone.

-In reproductive performance/fertility studies, Zileuton produced no effects on fertility in rats at oral doses up to 300 mg/kg/day (providing approximately 12 times [male rats] and greater than 10 times [female rats] the systemic exposure [AUC] achieved at the maximum recommended human daily oral dose).
-Comparative systemic exposure (AUC) is based on measurements in male rats or nonpregnant female rats at similar dosages.
-However, reduction in fetal implants was observed at oral doses of 150 mg/kg/day and higher (providing approximately 10 times the systemic exposure [AUC] achieved at the maximum recommended human daily oral dose).
-These effects were not seen at an estimated 4 times clinical exposure.
-Increases in gestation length, prolongation of estrus cycle, and increases in stillbirths were observed at oral doses of 70 mg/kg/day and higher (providing approximately 3 times the systemic exposure [AUC] achieved at the maximum recommended human daily oral dose).
-In a perinatal/postnatal study in rats, reduced pup survival and growth were noted at an oral dose of 300 mg/kg/day (providing approximately greater than 10 times the systemic exposure [AUC] achieved at the maximum recommended human daily oral dose).
+In reproductive performance/fertility studies, Zileuton produced no effects on fertility in rats at oral doses up to 300 mg/kg/day (providing at least 10 times [male rats] and greater than 20 times [female rats] the systemic exposure [AUC] achieved at the MRHD).
+However, reduction in fetal implants was observed at oral doses of 150 mg/kg/day and higher (providing approximately 20 times the systemic exposure [AUC] achieved at the MRHD).
+Comparative systemic exposure (AUC) is based on measurements in male rats or nonpregnant female rats obtained from the comparable doses of 3-month or 1-year general toxicity study at similar dosages.
+Increases in gestation length, prolongation of estrus cycle, and increases in stillbirths were observed at oral doses of 75 mg/kg/day and higher (providing approximately 7 times the systemic exposure [AUC] achieved at the MRHD on an AUC basis with data obtained from the comparable doses of 2-year dietary carcinogenicity study).
+No adverse effects were observed at 15 mg/kg/day in the study at estimated exposure similar to that at the MRHD.